mozilla/standards-positions/CONTRIBUTING.md

 [template](https://github.com/mozilla/standards-positions/blob/main/ISSUE_TEMPLATE.md)
 and fill it out).

-Normally, the appropriate granularity for an issue is a single specification; however, if an effort involves multiple, tightly integrated specs, one can be created for the "main" document, and include the others in the description.
+Normally, the appropriate granularity for an issue is a distinct web platform feature.
+This could be a section of a specification, a single specification, or crossing multiple specifications.
+If an effort involves multiple, tightly integrated specs, one can be created for the "main" document, and include the others in the description.

 Please understand that this repository is **only** for requests to determine a Mozilla position on a technical specification.
 For all other issues, see [bugzilla](https://bugzilla.mozilla.org) or